canonical/spark-client-snap/docs/tutorial/service_account_registry.md

 * ***namespace*** - Namespace for the service account to be used for the action.
 Default is 'default'.
 * ***username*** - Username for the service account to be used for the action.
 Default is 'spark'.

+> **Note** Don't forget to enable default kubeconfig access for the snap, otherwise it will complain not able to find kubeconfig file even after providing the valid default kubeconfig file

 ### Service Account Creation
 To submit Spark jobs to Kubernetes, we need a service account in Kubernetes.
 Service Account belongs to a Kubernetes namespace.